Is Becoming a Pilot Worth the Cost?

 Is becoming a Pilot worth it for you?

 The truth is that a lot of people want to become a pilot for the wrong reasons (which I’ll go into further on).
-This makes the profession more competitive, and results in a lot of pilots who should have really chosen another career, but have spent too much money on their training to re-skill and are jaded about being in a job they can’t stand.
+This makes the profession more competitive, resulting in many pilots who should have chosen another career but have spent too much money on their training to re-skill and are jaded about being in a job they can’t stand.

 So the real question is whether becoming a pilot is worth it for you, and I’m going to try really hard to help you work this out.
-Because if becoming a pilot is not worth it for you, you might as well save yourself over eighty thousand dollars2 and years worth of training, and just do some joy flights every now and then or get your recreational license and pursue a different career.
+If becoming a pilot is not worth it for you, you might as well save yourself over one hundred thousand dollars and years worth of training, and just do some joy flights every now and then or get your recreational license and pursue a different career.
 This will do the small few who really do want to become a pilot a favor by reducing the glut of competition in the industry, and might even ease some of the exorbitant costs of training.

 Lots of people want to become a pilot, and it’s easy to see why: watching a stunt pilot do tricks in the air and seeing the awesome view out of your window in a passenger jet is pretty alluring.
 On top of that, we have a string of Hollywood movies showing how awesome you’ll be by becoming a pilot.